kids encyclopedia robot

 • Stephan's Quintet – a visual display of five galaxies with colliding gas and dust clouds creating new stars; four central galaxies are 290 million light-years from Earth.

-A paper about the science performance from commissioning, released by NASA, ESA and CSA scientists, describes that "almost across the board, the science performance of JWST is better than expected".
-The paper describes a series of observations during the commissioning, when the instruments captured spectra of transiting exoplanets with a precision better than 1000 ppm per data point and tracked moving objects with speeds up to 67 milliarcseconds/second, more than twice as fast as the requirement.
-It also obtained the spectra of hundred of stars simultaneously in a dense field towards the galactic center.
-Other targets described in the paper:
+In a preprint released around the same time, NASA, ESA and CSA scientists stated that "the science performance of JWST is better than expected".
+The document stated that during the commissioning, the instruments captured spectra of transiting exoplanets with a precision better than 1000 ppm per data point, and tracked moving objects with speeds up to 67 milliarcseconds/second, more than twice as fast as the requirement.
+It also obtained the spectra of hundreds of stars simultaneously in a dense field towards the Milky Way's Galactic Center.
+Other targets included:

 • NIRCam grism time-series, NIRISS SOSS and NIRSpec BOTS mode: the Jupiter-sized planet HAT-P-14b